Iranian cinema peaked: the unforgettable final act of The Salesman

 - 3 min read

-I ventured into the world of Iranian cinema in the year 2017 with the Ashgar Farhadi directed Oscar winning film A Separation.
+I ventured into the world of Iranian cinema in the year 2017 with the Ashgar Farhadi-directed Oscar-winning film A Separation.
 I remember enjoying the film and performances, especially that of the child actors.
-But, to be honest I was too young to understand such kind of films.
-Although if anyone would have said that to me in 2017, I would have become defensive and tried to convince them of my maturity and understanding.
-With time I realized — I was not, am not, and will not be “mature”.
+But, to be honest, I was too young to understand such kind of films.
+If anyone had said that to me in 2017, I would have become defensive and tried to convince them of my maturity and understanding.
+With time, I realized — I was not, am not, and will not be “mature”.
 And I really don’t want to be anymore.

-Last year, I decided to watch the second Oscar winning film by Ashgar Farhadi called The Salesman.
+Last year, I decided to watch the second Oscar-winning film by Asghar Farhadi called The Salesman.

 It was a mistake!